Dave Mason: Solo career

-In 1998, Mason reunited with his former Traffic bandmate Jim Capaldi for The 40,000 Headmen Tour; a live album followed the tour.
-In 2002, he released the DVD Dave Mason: Live at Sunrise, a recording of a live performance at the Sunrise Musical Theater in Sunrise, Florida, backed by Bobby Scumaci on keyboards, Johnne Sambataro on rhythm guitar (who rejoined Mason for the DVD, after previously touring with him in 1978), John Lundahl on rhythm guitar, Richard Campbell on bass and Greg Babcock on drums.
-In 2008 Mason released his first studio album in more than 20 years, titled 26 Letters 12 Notes.
+In 1998, Mason reunited with his former Traffic bandmate Jim Capaldi for The 40,000 Headmen Tour, with a live album following the tour.
+In 2002, he released the DVD Dave Mason: Live at Sunrise, a recording of a live performance at the Sunrise Musical Theater in Sunrise, Florida, backed by Bobby Scumaci on keyboards, Johnne Sambataro on rhythm guitar (who rejoined Mason for the DVD, after previously touring with him in 1978), John Lundahl on rhythm guitar, Richard Campbell on bass, and Greg Babcock on drums.

+In 2004, Mason expanded his career beyond music by co-founding RKS Guitars with industrial designer Ravi Sawhney.
+Their partnership aimed to reinvent the electric guitar through sustainable materials and modular design.
+The RKS system featured a neck-through-body core, interchangeable body shells, and structural ribs made from aluminum or wood.
+A notable innovation was the use of Tenite, a cellulose-based plastic derived from farmed cottonwood trees and wood by-products, making it one of the earliest sustainable electric guitars.

+The design garnered industry acclaim, earning two Silver IDEA Awards from the Industrial Designers Society of America, and was featured in publications including BusinessWeek.
+The project was also the subject of a case study by the Harvard Business Review.

+RKS Guitars were played by a range of acclaimed musicians, including Keith Richards, Mick Jagger, Ronnie Wood, Don Felder, and Rick Springfield.
+For their contributions to industrial design and innovation in music, both Mason and Sawhney were awarded honorary doctorates from the Academy of Art University.

+In 2008, Mason released his first studio album in more than 20 years, titled 26 Letters 12 Notes.
 He followed up with another album in 2014 called Future's Past.

-As of 2018, Mason was continuing to perform in the US, including a 2018 tour with Steve Cropper.
+As of 2018, Mason continued to perform in the US, including a 2018 tour with Steve Cropper.

 Tenure in Fleetwood Mac

-For a brief period in the mid-1990s, Mason joined Fleetwood Mac and released the album Time with them in 1995.
+For a brief period in the mid-1990s, Mason joined Fleetwood Mac and released the album Time with them, in 1995.
 He toured with them over the course of 1994–95, including opening for REO Speedwagon and Crosby, Stills & Nash.

-Mason was never entirely comfortable during his time in Fleetwood Mac.
-He has said several times since leaving the band: "Being one of two and at times three guitarists to replace Lindsey Buckingham says more about Buckingham's genius than my guitar playing".
+Health problems and retirement from touring

+In 2024, Mason announced the cancellation of all of his 2025 tour dates due to "ongoing health challenges."
+Though he originally planned to reschedule these dates, he stated in September 2025 that he had scrapped them, and subsequently announced his retirement from touring.
+He further clarified in his statement that he was not retiring from music altogether and would continue to release new material.